harmonydata/harmonydata.github.io/content/en/contributing-to-harmony.md

 1. Structure your commit messages clearly and include the purpose of the change.
 2. Use issue numbers for tracking, e.g., `Fix bug in NLP model (#54)`.
 Github will detect the # in the message and automatically display your commit under the corresponding issue, which means that anyone can easily see that a particular issue has related commits, and vice versa.

+#### What is not a good pull request

+Sometimes we receive pull requests which modify 18 files and look like they're rewriting the entire project.
+On looking through, often the contributor has accidentally committed files that were just part of their experimentation, or absolute paths within their computer.
+Or they rewrite a part of the project unrelated to what they're working on.

+It is very hard to review a pull request like this.
+With so many changes, we cannot easily identify if any changes have a side effect.
+In addition, if anyone else is working on a part of the project affected by your changes, it will be hard to resolve conflicts.

+Please avoid using commands like `git add *` which adds all files in the directory - try to ensure that every file is added individually.
+You can always reach out to the Harmony team for a discussion.

 #### Help on Git and pull requests